 David Grann

-The tribe appealed for help directly to the relatively new Bureau of Investigation (which would be renamed the Federal Bureau of Investigation in 1935).
+The tribe sent representatives to Washington, where they appealed for help from President Calvin Coolidge—and then directly from the relatively new Bureau of Investigation (which would be renamed the Federal Bureau of Investigation in 1935).
 Seeking a high-profile success to erase the bureau’s stained reputation for its role in another oil corruption scheme, the Teapot Dome scandal, newly appointed director J. Edgar Hoover sent investigators to Oklahoma.

 Tom White and Hoover.
 (Credit: David Grann)